MauricioFalck/MauricioFalck/README.md

 👋 Hi, I’m @MauricioFalck
 I'm an IT executive with more than 20 years of experience in the Telecommunications industry.
-- 💞️ I’m looking to collaborate on multiple projects, specially the ones related to AI or ML
+- 💞️ I’m looking to collaborate on multiple projects, focusing on Python, Javascript/Typescript, Rust and C++
 - 📫 You can reach me @ mcfalck@gmail.com

 <!---